Professor Peter Stott

-Peter leads the Climate Monitoring and Attribution team.
+Peter is a Science Fellow in Climate Attribution.
 He is an expert in the attribution of climate change to anthropogenic and natural causes.

 Climate modelling of past and future climate.